 I have been engaged, off and on, for the past six years in gathering information from participants in the Spanish anarcho-syndicalist movement who were active during the Civil War period (1936-39).
-I began this research in an effort to learn about the social revolution (little-known to most Americans and even- thanks to Franco-to many Spaniards) that took place in many areas of Republican-controlled Spain during the War, and transformed the day-to lives of thousands of people.
-Within that general framework, I was also interested specifically in male-female issues: how did a movement that was committed to gender equality-as part of an overall goal of overcoming hierarchical social relationships- deal with that commitment in practice?
+I began this research in an effort to learn about the social revolution (little-known to most Americans and even-thanks to Franco-to many Spaniards) that took place in many areas of Republican-controlled Spain during the War, and transformed the day-to lives of thousands of people.
+Within that general framework, I was also interested specifically in malefemale issues: how did a movement that was committed to gender equality-as part of an overall goal of overcoming hierarchical social relationships-deal with that commitment in practice?
 I interviewed people who participated in the movement and, specifically, in anarchist industrial collectives in Barcelona and its environs.
-In the course of that research, I "discovered" Mujeres Libres activists were still alive and willing to be interviewed.
+In the course of that research, I "discovered" Mujeres Libres, an anarchist women's organization; more accurately, I discovered that some key Mujeres Libres activists were still alive and willing to be interviewed.
 Those are the two "data sources" on which this presentation draws.

-My starting point for today is the feminist insight that naming ourselves, telling our ownand our foremothers' stories, is crucial to empowering ourselves and taking responsibility for our lives.
-But how do we come to know- and how do we choose- the stories we tell, whether about ourselves or others?
-Our need is for stories that make sense of our lives- that tell us where we've come from, where we're going, and why.
+My starting point for today is the feminist insight that naming ourselves, telling our own-and our foremothers' stories, is crucial to empowering ourselves and taking responsibility for our lives.
+But how do we come to know- and how do we choose-the stories we tell, whether about ourselves or others?
+Our need is for stories that make sense of our lives-that tell us where we've come from, where we're going, and why.
 Hence, of course, the importance of learning and claiming our history: learning the stories of what others (especially women) who have come before us have done, and from which we can learn; exploring the traditions within which we can situate ourselves (or strive to change!).